AITIS-s-r-o/GuiTask/README.md

 ### Workspace Tab List

-The down arrow button in the right top corner can be used to list tabs - see the next screen shot:
+The down arrow button in the right top corner can be used to list tabs - see the next screenshot:

 ![Dashboard with 3 workspace tabs - tab list](./img/dashboard-3-tabs-list.png)